WHY YOU SHOULD BUY THE ASIA PACIFIC SATELLITE INTERNET MARKET REPORT:

 In terms of revenue, Idem Est Research estimates that satellite Internet operators generated nearly USD900 million in 2022 following Starlink’s regional launch.
 This figure is forecasted to grow significantly by 2030, with an average annual growth rate of 50.2%.
 However, the growth of the satellite broadband market is intertwined with regulatory challenges and the limited availability of spectrum.
 As demand for spectral frequencies grows, competition becomes fierce.
 Different nations have unique regulatory frameworks, and navigating these regulations is challenging.
 Satellite broadband providers face stringent rules to prevent interference with existing services.
 Thus, entering this market means not just having the technology but also understanding various licensing requirements.
 As the need for spectrum resources grows with technological advancements, efficient strategies, international collaborations, and dynamic allocation will be essential in the next decade.

 Starlink, under SpaceX (founded by Elon Musk), aims to provide global high-speed, low-latency internet connectivity via a satellite constellation in low Earth orbit (LEO).

 In just 3 years, Starlink has become the leading entity in the global broadband satellite market.
-Idem Est Research reports that by September 2023, Starlink had over 3.7 million subscribers globally, with the largest markets being in North America and about 400k subscribers in the Asia Pacific region.
+Idem Est Research reports that by September 2023, Starlink had nearly 4 million subscribers globally, with the largest markets being in North America and about 430k subscribers in the Asia Pacific region.
 Idem Est Research anticipates Starlink 2023 revenues to surpass USD2 billion.

 In the Asia-Pacific region, Starlink has formed partnerships with companies like KDDI in Japan, Data Lake and PT&T in the Philippines and Telstra, Vocus, and Optus in Australia for various services such as 4G & 5G backhaul and broadband resale.